-The Company's cash is held with large financial institutions.
+The Company is subject to credit risk on its cash and receivables.
+The Company limits its exposure to credit loss on cash by placing its cash with a high-quality financial institution.
 The Company's receivables consist of goods and services tax receivable from the Government of Canada and exploration expenses incurred on behalf of third parties.

 Management believes that credit risk concentration with respect to receivables is remote.
-The composition of receivables as at September 30, 2020 and 2019 is as follows:
+The composition of receivables as at September 30, 2021 and 2020 is as follows:

-2020 2019

-Goods and services tax receivable Due from Global Energy Metals Corp. - Note 7(i) \$ 4,245 5,824 \$ 2,731 12,715
+2021 2020 Goods and services tax receivable \$ 3,288 \$ 4,245 Due from Global Energy Metals Corp. - Note 7(e) -\$ 3,288 \$ 5,824 10.069

-Other 10.069 \$ 1,251 16,697